 The approach of these popular markets elucidates the following information on how to address the chicken-egg paradox.

-For startups and SMEs, that have a limited brand value to leverage, will find it difficult to convince customers to sign up on the marketplace.
-Just like the popular marketplaces discussed in the above examples, onboarding vendors has been a more popular and viable approach adopted by marketplaces to find an answer to the chicken-egg paradox.
+For startups and SMEs that have a limited brand value to leverage, will find it difficult to convince customers to sign up on the ecommerce marketplace.
+Just like the popular multi-vendor marketplaces discussed in the above examples, onboarding vendors has been a more popular and viable approach adopted by marketplaces to find an answer to the chicken and egg problem.

-But even in attracting vendors, the popular marketplaces have led the way forward by adopting well researched, unique, and measured business strategies by analyzing the market, target audience and existing competition.
+But even in attracting vendors, the popular multi-vendor marketplaces have led the way forward by adopting well researched, unique, and measured business strategies by analyzing the market, target audience, and existing competition.

-Best Strategies For Onboarding Vendors First To An Online Marketplace
+What are the Best Strategies For Onboarding Vendors First To An Online Marketplace?

 Based on the examples of popular marketplaces shared in this write-up, enlisted below are business strategies that a startup or a SME can adopt to onboard vendors.